monika318/NewsChimps/README.md

-NewsChimps is a news website created using the free newsAPI.
+NewsChimp is a news website that leverages the NEWSAPI to showcase news articles sourced from widely recognized countries.
+It offers the functionality to categorize news content based on different genres such as business, entertainment, and more, enabling users to sort and access news according to their preferences.